Joseph Baffoe

-Joseph Baffoe (born 7 November 1992) is a Swedish professional footballer who plays for Halmstads BK as a centre-back.
+Joseph Baffoe (born 7 November 1992) is a Swedish professional footballer who plays as a centre-back.

 Club career

 Baffoe started off in IFK Värnamo and played there at senior level for one year.
 After that he signed for Allsvenska team Helsingborgs IF.

 Baffoe signed for Helsingborg as a 17-year-old.
 His first full game was when they played against F.C.
 Copenhagen at home at Olympia.

 On 26 July 2015, Baffoe signed a three-year contract with German 2.
 Bundesliga side Eintracht Braunschweig.
 He left the club at the end of his contract in summer 2018.

 In July 2018, Baffoe's planned trial with Hamburger SV, newly relegated to the 2.
 Bundesliga, was called off due to lacking fitness.
 On 7 January 2019, he joined MSV Duisburg.
 He left Duisburg after the 2018–19 season.

 Personal life

 Baffoe's parents have their roots in Ghana.